madcitymultimedia/wpseo-woocommerce/README.md

 ### 15.2: September 20th, 2022

 Enhancements:

+* Adds assessments for SKU and product identifiers.
+Product identifiers help search engines understand your products.
+To remind you to fill them out, we've added assessments that check whether products (or product variants) have an identifier.
+We use the details to fill in the necessary product schema that search engines love.
+* Improves the Schema output for `offers` and `priceSpecification` to match Google's recent changes to their guidelines.
 * Adds a feature to select a custom taxonomy for products to describe their `pattern` in the Schema output.
-* Adds a new assessment which checks whether products (or product variants) have an identifier.
-* Adds a new assessment which checks whether products (or product variants) have a SKU.
-* Improves the Schema output for `offers` and `priceSpecification` to match Google's recent changes to their guidelines.

 Bugfixes: